alex-neal/beer/index.md

 #### *Methodology*:

-We begin by asking: *How many reviews does a beer need in order for its average review score to be considered reliable?* As a partially arbitrary choice, we will choose to recommend only beers that have at least 30 reviews.
+We begin by asking: *How many reviews does a beer need in order for its average review score to be considered reliable?* As a partially arbitrary choice, we will choose to recommend only beers that have been reviewed 30 or more times.

-To make things a little more interesting, we apply some statistics here.
+Let's apply some statistics to make things a little more interesting.
 Imagine that every beer in the dataset was tasted and rated by all of the world's beer lovers.
 If that were the case, we could calculate an "objectively true" rating for each beer.
 Since our "sample" of reviews for each beer is at least 30 reviews, we can apply the central limit theorem to construct a 95% confidence interval for the unknown "true" rating of each beer.
-A large confidence interval is an indication that a beer has a lot of variation in its ratings.
-This may prove useful, because we want to recommend a beer that has a large average rating and *also* has little variation in its ratings.
+Visualizing the confidence intervals can provide some extra insight when comparing the average ratings of different beers.

 This can all be accomplished with these steps:

 1. Filter out all beers with less than 30 reviews.
-2. Calculate the total number of reviews, the mean overall rating, and the standard deviation of the ratings for every beer.
+2. For every beer, calculate the total number of reviews, the mean overall rating, and the standard deviation of the overall rating.
 3. Use the results of step 2 to calculate the 95% confidence interval for the "true" mean rating of each beer.
-4. Arrange the beers in order of decreasing mean score.
+4. Arrange the beers in order of decreasing mean overall rating.

 #### *Results*: